sunfounder/kepler-kit/docs/source/component/component_ws2812.rst

 * `WS2812B Datasheet <https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf>`_

 WS2812B is a intelligent control LED light source that the control circuit and RGB chip are integrated in a package of 5050 components.
-It internal include intelligent digital port data latch and signal reshaping ampli fication drive circuit.
-Also include a precision internal oscillator and a 12V voltage programmable constant curr e-nt control part, effectively ensuring the pixel point light color height consistent.
+It internal include intelligent digital port data latch and signal reshaping amplification drive circuit.
+Also include a precision internal oscillator and a 12V voltage programmable constant current control part, effectively ensuring the pixel point light color height consistent.

 The data transfer protocol use single NZR communication mode.
 After the pixel power-on reset, the DIN port receive data from controller, the first pixel collect initial 24bit data then sent to the internal data latch,